Big setback for Congress as it is set to lose Assam, Kerala, Puducherry

 The Kerala setback is significant as party leader Rahul Gandhi is MP from Wayanad and his close lieutenant K.C.
 Venugopal also hails from the same state.

-In Puducherry, also the NDA is ahead of the Congress, according to the early trends.
+In Puducherry, also the NDA is ahead of Congress, according to the early trends.

 The only solace for the Congress is Tamil Nadu where the alliance is set to sail through, but the Congress is a junior partner here.